All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Contraindication screening.
 Certain conditions make GLP-1 medications unsafe.
 Your provider will screen for personal or family history of medullary thyroid carcinoma (MTC), Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), history of pancreatitis, and severe gastrointestinal conditions.
 These are rare, but screening is a critical safety step.

 Your questions.
 A good provider makes time for your questions.
 Don't hold back.
 Ask about side effects, how long treatment typically lasts, what results to expect, and anything else on your mind.
-There are no silly questions when it comes to your health.
+There are no silly questions for your health.

 If you're curious about the difference between medication options, you can read up on before your appointment so you can have an informed conversation.